-Amazon Wants FTC Chair Khan Recused Over Past Criticism
+Amazon wants FTC chair Khan recused over past criticism

 In its petition to the FTC, Amazon said that companies subject to investigations are entitled to fair consideration by impartial commissioners who have not appeared to have prejudged the matters before them.
 Federal ethics principles require recusal, Amazon argued, when a new commissioner previously has expressed views about specific factual and legal issues relating to a particular company.

-Amazon cited Khan’s law school paper, and her work with anti-monopoly organization Open Markets Institute, where she wrote articles stating Amazon has engaged in antitrust violations.
+Amazon cited Khan’s law school paper, and her work with antimonopoly organization Open Markets Institute, where she wrote articles stating Amazon has engaged in antitrust violations.
 The company also pointed to her role as a staff lawyer on the House Judiciary Committee’s antitrust panel, which put out a report last year accusing Amazon and other tech platforms of abusing their market power.

 “Given her long track record of detailed pronouncements about Amazon, and her repeated proclamations that Amazon has violated the antitrust laws, a reasonable observer would conclude that she no longer can consider the company’s antitrust defenses with an open mind,” Amazon said.
 “Indeed, doing so would require her to repudiate the years of writings and statements that are at the foundation of her professional career.”

-During her Senate confirmation hearing in April, Republican Senator Mike Lee of Utah asked Khan whether she should recuse herself from investigations related to Amazon, Alphabet Inc.’s Google, Apple Inc. and Facebook Inc. given her work on the House antitrust panel.
+During her Senate confirmation hearing in April, Republican Sen. Mike Lee of Utah asked Khan whether she should recuse herself from investigations related to Amazon, Alphabet Inc.’s Google, Apple Inc. and Facebook Inc. given her work on the House antitrust panel.
 Lee cited a federal appeals court decision that said a former FTC commissioner had to recuse himself due to prior work on a Senate investigation.

 Khan said she had none of the financial conflicts that are the basis for recusal under federal ethics laws.